 Hyper-Threading is disabled

-gVisor nodes have Hyper-Threading disabled by default to mitigate Microarchitectural Data Sampling (MDS) vulnerabilities announced by Intel.
+gVisor nodes have Hyper-Threading disabled by default on all architectures to mitigate side channel vulnerabilities that take advantage of core state shared between hyper-threads.
+For example, Microarchitectural Data Sampling (MDS) vulnerability.
 To enable Hyper-Threading for a node pool:

 Create a new node pool in your cluster with the node label